 - Inspect the book you have gone through and not the one you speculate is authored by the same author.

 - If the book stands amongst the rest, then endorse it, giving motives behind your endorsement, if your approval is plain without reasons to specify it.

-- Add writer’s information and what he or she is known for, his authorizations amongst other things that add value to the person of the writer.
+- Add the writer’s information and what they are known for, his authorizations amongst other things that add value to the person of the writer.

-- Have in mind the potential reader of the summarized outlook.
-Whether the author is the owner of a library who would like to restock or a parent who would want to select a children’s book.
+- Consider the potential reader of the summarized outlook, whether the author is the owner of a library who would like to restock or a parent who would want to select a children’s book.
 The outlook must meet the demand of the potential reader.

 - The outlook must end with a short highlight and a final review.
 No introduction of a new idea should be allowed here.